ye-kyaw-thu/kKg-Myanmar-Keyboard/README-English.md

 ![adding-in-evdev.lst-file](https://github.com/ye-kyaw-thu/kKg-Myanmar-Keyboard/blob/master/xkb-intro/adding-kkg-evdev.lst.png)

-5. Open "Text Entry dialogue box" by clicking "US" (If your current keyboard layout is US)
+5. Open "Text Entry dialogue box" by clicking "US" (If your current keyboard layout is US) and selecting the "Text Entry Settings...".

-Another option: You can also open "Text Entry dialogue box" by clicking the "Settings icon" in the upper-right corner of the screen, select "System Setting..." and then select "Text Entry".
+*Another option: You can also open "Text Entry dialogue box" by clicking the "Settings icon" in the upper-right corner of the screen, select "System Setting..." and then select "Text Entry".*

 ![text-entry-dialogue-box](https://github.com/ye-kyaw-thu/kKg-Myanmar-Keyboard/blob/master/xkb-intro/Text-Entry-Dbox.jpg)